summary

 AI Summary

 This bill modifies workers' compensation laws specifically for peace officers and firefighters employed by local entities like cities, counties, and fire protection districts.
-The bill limits an employer's ability to recover costs from third-party liability insurance settlements by capping the employer's recovery at one-third of the defendant's insurance policy limits, but only in cases where the employee's total damages exceed the net recovery and available insurance limits are insufficient to fully compensate both the employee and employer.
-The bill prevents employers from using the third-party settlement as a credit or offset against future workers' compensation benefits for these specific employees.
-Additionally, the bill requires that any settlement or release agreements for these employees must limit the employer's reimbursement claim to the portion of the settlement specifically allocated to the employer.
-These provisions are designed to provide more protection and financial recovery options for peace officers and firefighters who are injured on the job and pursue legal action against a third party responsible for their injuries, while still maintaining a fair balance between the employer's and employee's interests in the recovery process.
+The bill limits an employer's recovery in third-party liability cases to no more than one-third of the defendant's insurance policy limits, but only if the employee can demonstrate that their total damages exceed the net recovery and that available insurance limits are insufficient to fully compensate both the employer and employee.
+The bill prohibits employers from using an employee's third-party recovery as a credit or offset against future workers' compensation benefits, ensuring that peace officers and firefighters can receive their full compensation.
+Additionally, the bill requires that any settlement or release of claims involving these employees must limit the employer's reimbursement to the portion of the settlement specifically allocated to the employer.
+These provisions are intended to provide more equitable treatment for peace officers and firefighters who are injured on the job and seek damages from third parties, by protecting their ability to receive full compensation while still allowing employers a fair share of recovery.

 Committee Categories